Ringling Bros. and Barnum & Bailey Circus: Feld family

 Nicole Feld became the first female producer of Ringling Circus in 2004.
 In 2009, Nicole and Alana Feld co-produced the circus.

 In 2001, a group led by The Humane Society of the United States sued the circus over alleged mistreatment of elephants.
 The suit and a countersuit ended in 2014 with the circus winning a total of $25.2 million in settlements.
-On March 3, 2015, the circus announced that all elephants would be retired in 2018 to the CEC, but Ringling reversed the decision and retired the elephants in May 2016.
+In March 2015, the circus announced that all elephants would be retired in 2018 to the CEC, but Ringling accelerated the decision and retired the elephants in May 2016.